 Wow, almost the whole street is decked out in all kinds of holiday decorations!

-Puhikani Street: They have a video mapping display that covers the front of the house and combines different media techniques to produce a spectacular show of Frozen, Mickey Mouse, and more.
+91-887 Puhikani Street: They have a video mapping display that covers the front of the house and combines different media techniques to produce a spectacular show of Frozen, Mickey Mouse, and more.
 It’s not your usual light show and is a must see.
 The show is about 20 minutes long and plays on a loop.
 Show times will start Dec 15th – Dec 25th, 6:30pm – 9pm.
 So last day will still be Christmas but they usually keep it running longer if people are there watching and there is talk about extending the time as well.
 Enjoy!

 2331 Booth Road (Pauoa): The Ing family display pays tribute to Iraq war heroes and features Santa, Disney, and other popular children’s characters, and Waldo of “Where’s Waldo?” fame.
 Money collected in the wishing well will be donated to charity.

 1036 Hala Drive (Alewa Heights): Check out the unique chili pepper lights strung on papaya and pine trees, as well as moving reindeer, a snowman, icicles “dripping” from the roof and the decked-out purple porch.
 The home is located across from Maluhia nursing facility.

 723 Hauoli St. (McCully): Visit the home of the Vares ohana as they help count down the days until Christmas through a special countdown display, as well as a Ferris wheel, gingerbread houses, a rocking horse with a paniolo, a ballerina bear, Santa and Mrs. Claus, Rudolph, singing snowmen, a Nativity scene and more.